 Rod was best known as a crime reporter [...]

-[ 5 April 2008; 10:00 am to 2:00 pm. ] The Canberra Russian community is having a Bazaar this coming Saturday (5 April 08) between 10am and 2pm in the Russian Church Hall on Matina St in Narrabundah (across the street from the Russian Orthodox Church of St John the Baptist – the one with the tall silvery cupola on top which you can see from [...]
+[ 5 April 2008 at 10:00 am; ] The Canberra Russian community is having a Bazaar this coming Saturday (5 April 08) between 10am and 2pm in the Russian Church Hall on Matina St in Narrabundah (across the street from the Russian Orthodox Church of St John the Baptist – the one with the tall silvery cupola on top which you can see from [...]

 The ABC greets us with the news this morning that ACT’s newest soft serve on crime has dealt out an 18 month good behaviour bond to a Florey man, Mr Anthony Staines whom after gobbling mushrooms and imbibing in the standard speed binge stabbed a women in the adbomen.